 You can increase the chances that all students will have success with homework by communicating your homework philosophy and expectations to both parents and students early in the year and factoring in their homework concerns.

-Third-fourth grade teacher April Bates believes that homework should let children practice what they learned at school and develop their ability to work independently.
-But not all children are at the same place in their learning and their readiness for independent work, so April adapts homework as necessary to suit their needs.
-“I have four reading groups and two math groups,” says April.
-“If homework is an extension of schoolwork, then we need to individualize their homework, too.”
-Believing that homework should not be a burden for students or their families, April also adjusts her assignments so that a third grader working diligently can finish in thirty minutes and a fourth grader, in forty-five.
+Homework should let children practice what they learned at school and develop their ability to work independently.
+But not all children are at the same place in their learning and their readiness for independent work, so you may want to adapt homework as necessary to suit their needs.
+Homework should not be a burden for students or their families.

-In the first six weeks of school, April talks with her students about homework.
-Together, they brainstorm how to do homework successfully and create a “Possible Homework Problems and Solutions” chart.
-Then, at a conference in early October, she asks parents about their children’s homework history, shares her philosophy and expectations, and shows how to help children with assignments.
-Only after building this foundation does April begin assigning homework.
+In the first six weeks of school, talk with students about homework.
+Brainstorm how to do homework successfully.
+You can even create a “Possible Homework Problems and Solutions” chart.
+Then, at parent-teacher conferences early in the school year, ask parents about their children’s homework history, share your homework expectations, and show them how to help their children with assignments.
+Once this foundation is built, begin assigning homework.

 Learning about families, fostering community, sharing homework ideas.
 These are big things we must handle with care and skill when building bridges with parents as the school year starts.
 But in these early weeks, it’s important to remember that small daily interactions also matter.